 top of page

-Jeweled Flower Mantis (Creobroter gemmatus)
+Jewelled Flower Mantis (Creobroter gemmatus)

-Creoboter gemmatus, commonly known as the jeweled flower mantis, is a small, ornate mantid species native to South and Southeast Asia.
+Creoboter gemmatus, commonly known as the jewelled flower mantis, is a small, ornate mantid species native to South and Southeast Asia.
 Its compact body is adorned with vivid green and cream markings, often featuring a distinctive eyespot on the wings that resembles a gemstone—hence its name.
 Adapted to warm, dry environments, it mimics flowers and foliage to ambush prey with lightning-fast strikes.
 Despite its delicate appearance, C. gemmatus is a hardy predator, feeding on small insects and thriving in well-ventilated enclosures with moderate humidity and plenty of vertical space.

-Jeweled Flower Mantis (Creobroter gemmatus)
+Jewelled Flower Mantis (Creobroter gemmatus)

 £14.00Price